 The team, which is led by Martin Rush and was announced at Birmingham’s Alexander Stadium on Tuesday, will prepare for the event taking place from April 4-15 at a holding camp in Brisbane.

 “It’s such a proud moment for me to be selected to compete at my second Commonwealth Games,” said world 4x100m gold medallist Gemili, who claimed 100m and 4x100m silver medals in 2014.
 “Winning two silver medals in Glasgow 2014 was an incredible experience for me and I’m really excited to get back out there.

 “The Glasgow 2014 Commonwealth Games was a fantastic event.
 It was the first time I won a senior international medal so it’s great to be going back to where it all started.
 I’m looking forward to competing for Team England again and can’t wait to get out to Australia.”

-He will be joined on the Gold Coast by his fellow world 4x100m champions Nethaneel Mitchell-Blake and Danny Talbot.
+He will be joined on the Gold Coast by his fellow world 4x100m champion Nethaneel Mitchell-Blake.

 Over the coming months some of the current squad could also be added to individual events, such as the men’s and women’s 400m, for example.

 World and Olympic 4x100m medallist Asher-Smith, who has already been selected to compete in both the relay and individual 200m in Australia, said: “Being selected to compete for Team England is so special and having had an amazing experience at the Commonwealth Youth Games in 2011 I’m excited to be racing on that stage again.

 “I won two gold medals at that Youth Games and so adding a senior medal on the Gold Coast is now the goal.”

 While heptathlete Johnson-Thompson will be among those making a Commonwealth Games debut.